jelockro/digital-ocean-k8s-challenge/README.md

-# 2021-DigitalOcean-K8s-Challenge: Project: Deploy an internal container registry on Kubernetes ##
+# 2021-DigitalOcean-K8s-Challenge: Project: Native Build & Release Pipelines with Tekton and ArgoCD

 ## About me ##
 I'm a Cloud Automation Team Lead that's trying to get more experience working with Kubernetes clusters and CI/CD.